Going to university is a real investment in your future. You’ll have two main costs to consider – tuition fees and living costs.

 Tuition fees are the money you pay for your course.
 Find out what your fees might be:

-If you start your course in September 2020 or January 2021, you will pay £9,250 per year.
-If you’re studying an accelerated degree course, you could get up to £11,100 per year.
+For most undergraduate courses, if you start in September 2024 or January 2025, you will pay £9,250 per year.
+If you’re studying an accelerated degree course, this could be more.
 These fees are regulated by the UK government and may change each year in line with government policy.

 What do tuition fees include?